 Study Guides: I will provide study guides for all readings.
-You will submit the completed study guide online before Tuesday's class (i.e., by 11:45am).
+During the first half of the semester, you will submit the completed study guide online before Tuesday's class (i.e., by 11:45am).
 It will be worth 5 points.
-A completed study guide with answers that are in your own words and reflect the material from the readings will receive full credit.
+A completed study guide with answers that are in your own words and reflect the material from the body of the chapters will receive full credit.
+Do not use online or passed down versions of the study guides.
+Some guides contain incorrect information.
+Your study guide needs to be completed based on your own reading of the chapters.
+This is an honor code issue.